DJLad97/Automatic-Snooker-Scoring-System/README.md

 - Need to determine what colour ball is currently active e.g Red or coloured ball
 - Detect if invalid ball has been hit
 ##### Tracking:
-- Create a "confidence system" where if the ball is out for a certain number of frames it is counted as potted.
-(Try   and factor in speed I.e ball is lost after moving)
 - Use a binary image as input for optical flow
 - Look into flow field for own tracking
 ### App